 Well, we are here to let you know how coffee planting is easy and how you can have your own coffee tree.
 The chosen garden option is arabica coffee variety.
 It makes up more than 70% of the world’s coffee with robusta making up around 25%.

-It is rare to actually grow enough of your own coffee arabica for consumption.
+It is rare to actually grow enough of your own coffee arabica for consumption to replace your favorite coffee brand.
 The plant however is a great addition to your garden or houseplant.

 First, take a look at the arabica coffee plant profile:

 Green cherries are green and gradually turn shades of red.

 Coffee plants make for great houseplants because they are a striking evergreen addition.
 An added advantage is the dark green Coffea arabica plant purifies the air.

 It also makes for an excellent houseplant due to its hardy and resilient nature.
 Planting coffee is a good idea because this plant will stay full and vibrant throughout the year.

 They do not need direct sunlight so they’re perfect for bright rooms and covered patios.